Skip to content

 Step 3 - integrating the blocks into your web

-How this step is realized depends on which mechanism you use for maintaining your webbsite.
+How this step is realized depends on which mechanism you use for maintaining your website.
 The most common scenario is that you utilize a CMS (e.g. Wordpress, Drupal, EpiServer) where you can edit your pages.

 When you edit a webpage in a CMS you are most likely presented with an authoring environment that looks like a word-processor.
 That means that you can write text without having to care about how the content you produce are expressed as HTML.
-However, to embedd the blocks you will need to insert raw HTML code, more specifically a few div elements and two scripts.
+However, to embed the blocks you will need to insert raw HTML code, more specifically a few div elements and two scripts.
 Luckily, in many cases the authoring environment provides a way for you to do this, e.g. by allowing you to add a section / component / block of raw HTML code as a part of the webpage.

 If there is no way to inser raw HTML code, or you cannot find it, we recommend that you contact someone in your organization or an external consultant that knows how to do this.
 It might be that the CMS configuration needs to be changed slightly or even that someone need to do some small development (in most cases this should not be needed).